bertbesser/dvc-walkthrough/README.md

 ...
 ```

 (Note that DVC does not interpret metrics, and instead treats them as plain text.
-Also, note that for consistent metric display over all versions, metrics should be defined in the very beginning of your project: E.g. XPath expressions are stored within the stage's <code>.dvc</code>-file and should be the same for each version.)
+Also, note that for consistent metric display over all versions, metrics should be defined in the very beginning of your project: E.g. XPath expressions are stored within the stage's `.dvc`-file and should be the same for each version.)

 # Share data
 When developing models in teams, sharing training data, readily trained models, and performance metrics is crucial for efficient collaboration--each team member retraining the same model is a waste of time.
 Recall that such binary data is not stored in our git repository.
-Instead, DVC manages these files in its <code>.dvc/cache</code> folder.
+Instead, DVC manages these files in its `.dvc/cache` folder.
 DVC allows to push cached file to remote storage (SSH, NAS, Amazon, S3, ...).
 From there, each team member can pull data to their individual workspace's DVC cache and work with that data as usual.

-For the purpose of this walkthrough, we fake a remote using the local folder <code>/remote</code>.
+For the purpose of this walkthrough, we fake a remote using the local folder `/remote`.
 Let us demonstrate how to push cached data to the remote.

 ```bash
 %% mkdir /remote/cache